oflynned/Mongoize-ORM/README.md

 There is also an option to append the `NODE_ENV` environment value to the db when you enable the option `appendDatabaseEnvironment`.
 For a database named `mongoize` on the `development` environment, the database is automatically set to `mongoize-development`.
 This value defaults to false, it must be set to true through options on connect.
+It is not available on the in-memory client.

 Mongo client options can be customised by overriding the typed `.mongoOptions` method.
 It defaults to: